Conditions: Baltimore, Maryland, 09/07/2025 12:10:03 am

 Friday, August 15 2025

-Hurricane Erin is the official term now.
-It is the fifth named storm of the season and has become the first hurricane in the Atlantic.
+Hurricane Erin is the official term now, the 5th named storm of the season, and has become the first hurricane in the Atlantic.
 Winds are now 75 mph and intensifying as forecast.
 Over the next few days, the conditions support more organization and rapid growth.
-This storm is expected to reach Category 3 intensity and become a major hurricane over the weekend.
+The expectation is for this storm to reach Category 3 intensity and become a major hurricane over the weekend.
+The forecast track continues to keep this north of the Caribbean, East of the Bahamas, and West of Bermuda.
+Threading the needle with the eye is one thing, but there will still be an impact with outer rain bands, and large waves will impact these areas.
+Here is the latest update.

-Hurricane Erin Satellite
+Hurricane Erin Satellite Loop

 Update From The National Hurricane Center